Timely Contract® - Real Property, Real Solutions® - logo

 If you need to know the legal effect of past events or signed documents—for example, if you want to understand a signed purchase and sale agreement or determine who owns a parcel of land—you need a “legal opinion.”

-If you need is guidance on what to do in the future—such as whether to write a demand letter, dissolve a business entity, or file a suit—you need “legal advice.”
+If you need guidance on what to do in the future—such as whether to write a demand letter, dissolve a business entity, or file a suit—you need “legal advice.”

 Timely Contract® Solutions